AntiAnti/KerasModelPlayer/README.md

 # Keras Model Player
 UE5 plugin to play lightweight neural models.

 This is UE5 wrapper for [keras2cpp](https://github.com/gosha20777/keras2cpp) library by [gosha20777](https://github.com/gosha20777).
 The library uses native C++ code only, and it can be compiled for many platforms.
 This is a huge advantage, because lightweight neural network trained with Keras can be executed on platforms which doesn't supported, for example, by PyTorch.
-The plugin was packaged for Windows, Linux, Android and Microsoft HoloLens 2.
+The plugin was packaged for Windows, Linux, Android and Holographic Windows 10 (HoloLens 2).

 *Please read about limitations of this library by the link above.* In brief, it doesn't support Conv3D and GRU/CNN layers.